Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

-We note that the $n=0$ contributions in (\ref{grl-k-zero2}) and (\ref{grl-k-one1}) correspond to the discontinuity terms of the Hadamard form of the Green function in the normal neighbourhood of the base point $x$ - the familiar ``$\delta+\theta$" terms of Eq.(\ref{eqhada}).
-For $n\geq 1$, we note the presence of the four-fold singularity structure mentioned in the introduction (see Eqs.(\ref{4-fold}) and (\ref{4-fold,sublead})).
-Eqs.(\ref{grl-k-zero2}) and (\ref{grl-k-one1}) together provide the full singularity structure of the retarded Green function at any points in Schwarzschild space-time (under the only conjecture that the neighbourhood of any point where Eq.(\ref{eq:Had series 2d}) converges uniformly is the whole of $\Mtwo$) except at caustics ($\gamma=0,\pi$) and at coincidence ($\eta=0$).
-We obtain the singularity structure at caustics in Sec.\ref{sec:caustics}.
+We note that the $n=0$ contributions in (\ref{grl-k-zero2}) and (\ref{grl-k-one1}) correspond to the discontinuity terms of the Hadamard form of the GF in the normal neighbourhood of the base point $x$ - the familiar ``$\delta+\theta$" terms of Eq.~(\ref{eqhada}).
+For $n\geq 1$, we note the presence of the four-fold singularity structure mentioned in the introduction (see Eqs.~(\ref{4-fold}) and (\ref{4-fold,sublead})).
+Equations \eqref{grl-k-zero2} and \eqref{grl-k-one1} together provide the full singularity structure of the GF at any points in Schwarzschild spacetime (subject to the convergence condition mentioned at the beginning of this subsection).
+This excludes caustic points (where $\gamma=0,\pi$): we obtain the singularity structure at caustics in Sec.\ref{sec:caustics}.